Logiqx/gps-guides/guidance/garmin/choice/README.md

 ### Recommendations

-Bearing in mind what was said about the GNSS chipset it is important to choose a watch that uses an Airoha chipset, if you are to avoid getting spurious speeds.
-You can find the GNSS details for all of the different Garmin watches on [GitHub](https://logiqx.github.io/gps-details/devices/garmin/watches/), if you are unsure about any of the models.
+Bearing in mind what was said about the GNSS chipset it is advisable to choose a Garmin watch that uses an Airoha chipset, if you are to avoid getting spurious speeds.
+You can find the GNSS details for all of the different Garmin watches on [GitHub](https://logiqx.github.io/gps-details/devices/garmin/watches/), if you are unsure about a specific model.

 You should also choose a watch that has a good watersports application available on the Connect IQ store.
 I would recommend choosing [APPro](https://apps.garmin.com/apps/9567700b-6587-44be-9708-879bfc844791?tid=0) which has undergone a lot of development in recent months, easy to install, and will give you a great experience on the water.